bluelabsio/records-mover/LOADING_SUPPORT.md

                                fail_if_cant_handle_hint: bool) -> RedshiftUnloadOptions:
    ```

-   If you're going to e.g. be using a key/value dictionary describing
+   In the case above, there was an existing function to do unloading,
-   the bulk unload options, please try to create a MyPy `TypedDict`
+   and `RedshiftUnloadOptions` is a MyPy `TypedDict` describing the
+   keyword arguments to that function.

+   If you're constructing SQL yourself, you might consider making a
+   class to do it, perhaps subclassed from `typing.NamedTuple`.
+See
+   `db.mysql.load_options.MySqlLoadOptions` for an example of that.

-   describing it.
-If this handles any RecordsFormats which include
+   If this handles any RecordsFormats which include hints (e.g., for
-   hints (e.g., `DelimitedRecordsFormat`), have this method also
+   `DelimitedRecordsFormat`), have this method also accept arguments
-   accept arguments of `unhandled_hints: Set[str]` and
+   of `unhandled_hints: Set[str]` and `fail_if_cant_handle_hint:
-   `fail_if_cant_handle_hint: bool`.
+   bool`.

    You should make the `records_format` argument a `Union` of whatever
    specific formats your database supports.